 Par.
 15. The right to apply or address complaints to public departments is guaranteed in Esthonia.
 The applications or complaints must not be accompanied by coercive measures.
 The departments in question are bound to give the matter legal motion.

 Par.
-16. Previous permission need not be obtained for the arraignment of Government officials.
+16. Previous permission need not be obtained for the arraignment of Government nationality is not used. officials.